MB3hel/AzpenA746Work/ALLWINNER_SDK.md

 ./build.sh
 ```

 You will be prompted at some point for which kernel modules to build / configuration for kernel modules.
 Some prompts will be auto answered by the build script.
-Answer the ones that are not as shown below
+Answer the ones that are not as shown below (should all be default values)

 ```
 *